paulMuema/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-unique - takes a list of owrds as input and prints only words that appear exactly once.
-14-findthatword - displays list containing pattern "root" from file /etc/passwd 15-countthatword - displays number of lines that contain pattern "bin" in file /etc/passwd
+14-findthatword - displays list containing pattern "root" from file /etc/passwd 15-countthatword - displays number of lines that contain pattern "bin" in file /etc/passwd 16-whatsnext - displays lines containing pattern "root" and 3 lines after them in the file